Love him or loathe him you’ve got to hand it to Dan Bilzerian, he certainly knows how to make a statement.

 Bikesy 30 day training schedule from zero to 330 miles

 So on a straw poll of experts today at Boxhill (cycling, especially Boxhill, is full of experts) the secret to training for an event like this is to surprise yourself early on with achieving big rides.
-The more big rides that are in the bank the more self belief you’ll have out on the road when the going gets tough towards the second half of the first day.
+The more big rides that are in the bank the more self-belief you’ll have out on the road when the going gets tough towards the second half of the first day.

 First week’s training plan (in miles)

-If you’re wondering why there’s no rides in there at 165 miles, well there just isn’t time.
+If you’re wondering why there are no rides in there at 165 miles, well there just isn’t time.
 If Dan has got himself into a position where he can ride 120 miles at the end of week three then he is equally in a position where his mental fortitude will take him the extra 45 miles to get to the magic165 miles.
 On the second day he’ll know he has already ridden 165 miles so it’s no worse than what he has already done.
 The thought of $600,000 should help keep some of the pain at bay too.

 Why are we sharing our training plan here?
 BECAUSE LANCE ARMSTRONG.

 Yes, one time cycling hopeful Lance Armstrong has reached out through MMA commentator Joe Rogan, a mutual friend, to train Dan for his challenge.
 While we admire Lance’s generosity with his time we really don’t think it would be a good look for Dan Bilzerian to have him on the sidelines, especially while there are others, better qualified, who could help out.
-(No I don’t mean the Canary Wharf banker resplendent in Rapha gear that I met today going up zigzag at Boxhill in the triple on his brand new Pinarello who was full of helpful advice – “You should go to Richmond Park, man, and do laps it’s the most intense sportive training ever.”)

 So, do we think non cyclist Dan Bilzerian will complete this amazing challenge and ride the 330 miles between Los Angeles and Las Vegas in just 48 hours?

-If it was any one else we’d have to say no with 100% conviction, but Dan seems to have this tenacity that suggests he won’t roll over and quit.
+If it was anyone else we’d have to say no with 100% conviction, but Dan seems to have this tenacity that suggests he won’t roll over and quit.
 He’s got military experience, he’s come through two heart attacks and he doesn’t give two hoots to what anyone thinks about him, he just gets on and does what he says he’s going to do.